When Kirklandd announces a new project, the word โC-R-E-A-T-I-V-Eโ automatically appears in my mind, even without seeing or hearing the details first.

 Here are some more stories:

-How Illy became Drake, and some of my own mistakes.
-The subtle art of messing up as a (music) journo
+How Aussie rapper Illy became Drake, and other stories.
+The subtle art of messing up as a music journo

-2 thoughts on ““We’re all navigating life in our own ways” – Kirklandd on self-care, pushing boundaries and enjoying the hip hop ride – feature interview”
+2 thoughts on ““We’re all navigating life in our own ways” – Canberra artist Kirklandd on self-care, pushing boundaries and enjoying the hip hop ride.
+Interview”